DanielvandeVelde/be-assessment-2/readme.md

 ### To-do
 - [x] Make gitignore
 - [x] Make a mysql database for myself
-- [ ] Add a .env
+- [x] Add a .env
 - [ ] Fix the forms to my needs
 - [ ] Fix the EJS-files to my needs
 - [ ] Create a patch function and page
 - [ ] ESLINT everything!
 - [ ] Add more features for a higher grade
-- [x] Never give in to the demands of .gif support :persevere: (Who wants a gifallery?!)
+- [x] Never give in to the demands of .gif support :persevere: (gifallery is a horrible name)

 ## License
-Originele auteur van de [auth mysql server][original]
+Original author of the [auth mysql server][original]
 [MIT][] © [Titus Wormer][author]
-De miniscule veranderingen door
+The very minor changes by
 [Daniel van de Velde][co-author]

 [dotenv]: https:/www.npmjs.com/package/dotenv